Full-Stack Engineer: Role, Skills, Salary, and Resume Tips

 Showcasing Skills

-Candidates should be prepared to explain their thought processes during coding tasks.
+Candidates should be prepared to explain their thought process during coding tasks.
 Demonstrating the ability to write clean and maintainable code is essential during technical interviews.
-Articulating thought processes while solving problems showcases problem-solving abilities, which is a key aspect of full stack engineering.
+Articulating thought processes while solving problems showcases problem-solving abilities, which is a key aspect of full-stack engineering.

 Summary